platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 Dedicated environments metrics show the resource usage per host within the cluster.

-This reference project has configured a single Python application and three services: Elasticsearch, Redis, and MariaDB.
+This reference project has configured a single PHP application and three services: MySQL, Redis, and Solr.
 It has been granted 4&nbsp;GB of memory and 2 vCPUs per host based on its plan.

 ![All of the metrics available for a Dedicated environment](/images/metrics/all.png "0.5")